Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Permafrost: Makes the floor slippery, forcing you to slip in a long straight line with each step.
 Also inflicts an uncleansable 50s DoT (Frostbite).
 Used at irregular intervals

 Blade:\
-Rotation is instead Glacial Bash → Whiteout → Heavenly Strike.
+Rotation is instead Glacier Bash → Whiteout → Heavenly Strike.

 Bow: